Frequently Asked Questions

 What is Cerner’s roadmap for FHIR® standard implementation?

 Both the deprecated May2015 and current DSTU 2 Final versions of our HL7 FHIR® standard implementation are available in production.
 Our roadmap always includes helping provide feedback to the current draft of the FHIR® standard, as well as updating to the latest release.
 Additionally, our roadmap is prioritized depending on maturity of the resources in the FHIR® standard (in other words, how stable they are considered), as well as the needs of our business partners.
 Some external forces, like Meaningful Use, also help determine the priorities and order for the FHIR® standard resources we implement.
-If you would like to create a business partnership with us and help guide our roadmap, please read the How It Works Section on code.cerner.com.
-Once an application has been tested in our secure sandbox, fill out this form.
+If you would like to create a business partnership with us and help guide our roadmap, please read the FAQ on code.cerner.com.
+Once an application has been tested in our secure sandbox, read the requirements documented on code.cerner.com before submitting your application.

 What is Cerner’s Millennium Web Services toolkit?